 A normal design process steps well beyond creating layouts and visual components making your interfaces look smart.
 The actual process includes:

 User research based on real communication with your end-users to define their actual problems and needs;

 Market and competitor research for shaping your unique selling proposition and enhancing competitive strength;

 Comprehensive UX design with hypotheses validation, making basic information architecture, customer’s journey mapping, creating buyer personas and user flows, prototyping, and usability testing;

 Conducting design sprints and brand sprints with intense brainstorming to ensure that every effort and opportunity was taken to make the product better;

-Design quality assurance with reviewing and checking every micro-interaction for usability convenience;
+Design quality assurance by reviewing and checking every micro-interaction for usability convenience;

-Proper design process allows for incredible cost optimization due to focusing on the necessary features only, reducing the time for user education, and easing the burden on the technical support.
+A proper design process allows for incredible cost optimization due to focusing on the necessary features only, reducing the time for user education, and easing the burden on technical support.

 In the long run, this increases the customer satisfaction score and other metrics of your SaaS success.

 When the product cycle is running like clockwork, a business owner has an opportunity to concentrate on strategic issues such as scaling or launching new products.
 However, organizing such a process is not a one-man job.
 You need a team of specialists to continuously monitor the business environment, keep a finger on the pulse of user needs, investigate the competitors, and seek every possible way to improve the product.